c4cs/c4cs.github.io/tac.md

 By default, line separators are newlines and are placed after each line of output.
 Use '-b' to place line separators before each line of output instead.

--before, -b
+'--before, -b'

 ## '$ tac -b filename'

-To change the line separator to a provided string, use the command -s followed by the string.
+To change the line separator to a provided string, use the command '-s' followed by the string.
 This feature is more commonly used when parsing command line input.

---seperator=STRING, -s [string]
+'--seperator=STRING, -s [string]'

 For example: